MucciDev/SSPM/README.md

 ## Contributions

-Contributions and suggestions are welcome!
-Feel free to open an issue or pull request to propose changes or report any bugs.
+Contributions and suggestions are encouraged!
+Please feel free to open issues or pull requests to propose changes or report any encountered bugs.

 ---